 More than a few Scottsdale residents view probate litigation as an unsolvable mystery.
 Many avoid key issues, hoping family disputes will just go away.
 Ask any person who has dealt with a contested Trust or Will whether avoidance made things better.
 It didn’t.

 Here at Stewart Law Group, we have observed firsthand how misunderstood the area of probate law can be.
-When someone passes on a probate court will help to identify and distribute the assets of the deceased to their legal heirs as laid out in a will.
-When someone contests these proceedings probate litigation is required to determine the correct distribution of assets.
-Some argue the estate plan is faulty.
-Others claim the distribution is unfair.
+When someone passes away, a court will help to identify and distribute the assets of the deceased to their legal heirs as laid out in a will.
+When someone contests these proceedings, litigation is required to determine the correct distribution of assets.
+Some may argue the estate plan is faulty.
+Others could claim the distribution is unfair.
 Still, others insist on the exercise of duties by the trustee, executor, or personal representative were below standard.
-The truth is, probate litigation can come from any direction.
+The truth is, litigation can come from any direction.
 These situations should be dealt with in court for the best possible outcome.

 Are you the trustee, beneficiary, devisee, or heir?
 All of the above?
 Probate can be highly personal, especially when an individual wears more than one hat.